-Performance of maintenance on the specific aircraft or component covered by the certificate of maintenance approval, whilst under the supervision of a fully qualified person being-
+Performance of maintenance on the specific aircraft or component covered by the certificate of MA, must be under the supervision of a fully qualified person, that is:

-- a rated aircraft maintenance engineer; - an approved training organisation; - a manufacturer's technical representative; or - a foreign operator approved by the competent authority of that Statemay be acceptable as grounds for a reduced level of required practical experience for certificate issue.
+- a rated aircraft maintenance engineer - an approved training organisation - a manufacturer's technical representative, or - a foreign operator approved by the competent authority of that State may be acceptable as grounds for a reduced level of required practical experience for certificate issue.
 This supervision should be carried out on site during maintenance tasks, remote supervision is not acceptable.